-The Victorian Government’s Plan Melbourne 2017-2050 and accompanying five year Implementation Plan sets out how Melbourne will accommodate future growth and be a competitive, liveable and sustainable city.
+The Victorian Government’s Plan Melbourne 2017-2050 and accompanying five year implementation plan sets out how Melbourne will accommodate future growth and be a competitive, liveable and sustainable city.

-Plan Melbourne includes a number of targets from the Metropolitan Waste and Resource Recovery Implementation Plan that MWRRG is implementing, including:
+Plan Melbourne includes a number of targets from the Metropolitan Implementation Plan, including:

 - 95% of new multi-unit developments will accommodate resource recovery collections